Johnr24/COVID19_FACESHIELD_4_CNC_ROUTER/README.md

 included is the Fusion 360 file and a STEP file

-Here is a Cad Drawing that shows how mutiplesheilds could be aranged to maximise yield on a sheet.
+Here is a Cad Drawing that shows how mutiple sheilds could be aranged to maximise yield on a sheet.

 <img src="https://github.com/Johnr24/COVID19_FACESHIELD_4_CNC_ROUTER/blob/master/raw/2020-04-18%2011_22_24-Window.png">